Amybo-org/pages/content/en/docs/Equipment/Microscopes.md

 ---
-title: Microscope
+title: Microscopes
-description: Which microscope should we use?
+description: Which microscopes should we use?
 weight: 30
 ---